BogdanSahlean/TSQL/XdlCheck.md

 - [x] Trace file with an *.trc ext  (using @SrceDesc)
 - [x] Extended events files having *.xel ext (using @SrceDesc)

 Initial, XdlCheck was implemented just for analysis of Deadlock Graph events.
-Alter latest changes XdlCheck is able to check also Blocked Process Reports.
+After latest changes XdlCheck is able to check also Blocked Process Reports.
 In such cases XdlCheck internaly will change the XML structure of Blocked Process Reports into XDL structure of Deadlock Graph.

 Call:

-`EXECUTE XdlAnalysis --col ID contains the unique indentifier of every deadlock)`
+`EXECUTE XdlCheck --col ID contains the unique indentifier of every deadlock)`

 Sample output:
 ![image](https://user-images.githubusercontent.com/62909052/147558845-92173972-e5be-47d4-8a78-b09a3348eb05.png)